sllessard/adwidget/README.md

 # Vue Ad Widget

-Ad template built in Vue.js.
-User request quotes and after entering contact information and verification code sees confirmation component.
+Ad template built in Vue.js, allowing user to request quotes and after entering contact information and verification code sees confirmation component that may include a quote or thank you message.

 ## Setup
 In HTML: